Machine Learning Model Selection Guide

 2. Evaluating on Training Data

-# WRONG: inflated score — the model has seen this data
+# WRONG: too high — the model has seen this data

 model.score(X_train, y_train)

-# CORRECT: held-out test set, touched once at the very end
+# CORRECT: a held-out test set, touched only once at the end

 model.score(X_test, y_test)